Benjamin Britten conducts Tchaikovsky and Britten – With Mstislav Rostropovich

 Rostropovich's Aldeburgh performance displays him at the peak of his powers and is a wonderful example of his partnership with Britten, of whom this is rare conducting footage.
 Supported by him, the theme seems to expand under Rostropovich's bow, the music, as it were, being composed on the spot.
 The slow variation is suspended daringly, with moments of heart-stopping intensity, and the fleet-fingered fast sections in the coda are astonishingly dexterous, the tone and intonation never faltering even at the highest pitches.

 The subject of Fitzenhagen's radical alterations came up again ten years after the premiere of the Variations when Anatoly Brandukov, one of Fitzenhagen's students for whom Tchaikovsky wrote the Pezzo capriccioso, asked whether he would restore them to his original idea.
 Tchaikovsky is supposed to have replied: "Oh, the hell with it!
 Let it stay the way it is."
 He composed the Pezzo capriccioso in one week in 1887.
-A smaller-scale work than the Variations, it is nevertheless invested by Rostropovich with all his poetry and intensity, making it seem much more substantial.
+A smaller-scale work than the Variations, it is nevertheless interpreted by Rostropovich with all his poetry and intensity, making it seem much more substantial.

 The excerpts from Britten's opera Gloriana (Gloriana was the contemporary poetic name for Elizabeth I) included as the second part of this programme are a highly significant addition to the composer's discography.
 The opera was based on the book Elizabeth and Essex by Lytton Strachey, and composed for the Coronation of 1953.
 It was premiered in June at Covent Garden under John Pritchard, to the general bafflement of the glittering audience.
 After touring in 1954 the opera virtually disappeared from view, apart from occasional concert hearings of the Courtly Dances from Act II.
 It began to be heard more after Britten's revision of 1966.
 This performance, marking the re-opening of the Snape Maltings in June 1970, took place in the presence of HM the Queen, but Gloriana had to wait until 2003 for a complete, though semi-staged, performance at Aldeburgh, almost the fiftieth anniversary of its premiere.